You’re viewing our 2022 ratings for Cots. We don’t currently plan to update this rating in the future.

 · Less durable

 If you’re short on time and busy getting ready to welcome your new arrival, you may not want to fiddle around and spend days putting your cot together.
-Our survey found that almost half (49%) of respondents bought a baby bed that required assembly.
+Our survey found that more than half of parents (59%) bought a baby bed that required assembly.
 If you’re a practical parent, you’ll want something that’s quick to put together and convert into a bigger bed for when bub is ready.

-Cots sold in Australia should comply with the Consumer Protection Notice No. 6 of 2005 which sets out the mandatory requirements for design, testing and construction of household cots.
+Cots sold in Australia should comply with the Consumer Protection Notice No. 6 of 2005, which sets out the mandatory requirements for the design, testing and construction of household cots.
 Some of these requirements include:

-Our survey found that Aussies spend about $285 on a new cot.
-This is a good reference price, but remember that costs will vary greatly depending on the bed type you’re after, retailer, model, brand etc. You can find models for under $200 from department stores like Big W and Kmart, and up to $5,000 or more, so we’d say aiming for a mid-range option is probably the sweet spot.
-Just compare prices and brands online first, before making your final decision and keep our review in mind.
+Our survey found that Aussies spend an average of $267 on a new cot.
+This is a good reference price, but remember that costs will vary greatly depending on the bed type you’re after, retailer, model, brand, etc. You can find models for under $200 from department stores like Big W and Kmart, and up to $5,000 or more, so we’d say aiming for a mid-range option is probably the sweet spot.
+Just compare prices and brands online first, before making your final decision, and keep our review in mind.

 This report was written by Canstar Blue’s Home & Lifestyle Content Lead, Megan Birot.
 She’s an expert on household appliances, health & beauty products, as well as all things grocery and shopping.
 When she’s not writing up our research-based ratings reports, Megan spends her time helping consumers make better purchase decisions, whether it’s at the supermarket, other retailers, or online, highlighting the best deals and flagging anything you need to be aware of.